Ralph Hamor

-Spellings of his first and last name vary; alternate spellings include "Raphe", "Hamer", and "Haman".
+Spellings of his first and last name vary; alternate spellings include "Raph", "Raphe", "Hamer", and "Haman".

 Early life

-Hamor was one of eight children born to Raphe Hamor and Mabell Loveland Hamor and was baptized in the parish of Saint Nicholas Acons, London on February 16, 1589.
+Hamor, Jr. was one of eight children born to Raphe Hamor and Mabell Loveland Hamor and was baptized in the parish of St Nicholas Acons, London on February 16, 1589.
 It is likely that he was born in this parish.
 As his father was a wealthy merchant tailor, Hamor had an excellent education and was able to attend Brasenose College, Oxford and a student with his name is listed as admitted to Emmanuel College, Cambridge.

 Career

 In 1609, Hamor and his father, both members of the London Company, joined the Second Charter of Virginia to sail to the New World as part of the large investment in settling a new colony in Virginia.
 Funded by the earls of Salisbury, Suffolk, Southampton, Pembroke, and others, a third fleet of nine ships set sail in May, 1609, with 500 people aboard for what would be known as Jamestown.
 The fleet, led by the admiral ship Sea-Venture and commanded by the three commissions of Captain Christopher Newport, Sir Thomas Gates, and Sir George Somers, set sail for Jamestown.
 But, as the fleet passed Bermuda on July 25, the tail end of a hurricane caught the flagship, which carried 150 passengers, stranding it on the island and sinking one of the other smaller vessels.
 Hamor's ship, along with the other six ships commanded by Captains Ratcliffe, Martin, Wood, Webbe, Moon, King and Davies arrived in Virginia safely.

 In the fall of 1609, Hamor returned to London, returning to Virginia the following spring.
 On April 9, 1610, Hamor escorted Lord Delaware and about 100 new settlers, including "Frenchmen to plant vines, and Swiss to find mines" aboard De La Warr, Blessing of Plymouth and Hercules of Rye, back to Virginia.
 The three supply mission vessels arrived safely in Jamestown on Sunday, June 20, 1610.

 On June 22, 1610, Hamor was named Secretary of the Colony by Lord Delaware, and served from 1611 to 1614.
-In 1611, Hamor and Thomas Savage visited the Native American village of Matchcot, to sit with Chief Powhatan, father of Pocahontas.
+In 1611, Hamor and Thomas Savage visited the Native American village of Matchcot, to sit with Powhatan, father of Pocahontas.
 Hamor forgot to wear the pearl necklace to signify his status as a representative of his government, but told the chief that Sir Thomas Dale wanted to marry one of his daughters.